 II.
-TO PROTECT HERITAGE, RARE AND MIGRATORY SPECIES
+TO PROTECT HERITAGE, RARE, IN DANGER AND MIGRATORY SPECIES

-5 - To establish or strengthen protection status for these species
+5 - To establish or strengthen protection status for these species and follow the effects

 Human activities cause disturbances and impacts which can affect populations of heritage, rare and migratory species in particular.
 Risk-reduction involves strengthening regulations and increasing means for their implementation.